 The City of Merced published all public hearings and ConPlan summaries in The Merced County Times and the Merced Sun-Star newspapers, as well as the City's website, for public review and comment.
 The summary described the contents and purpose of the ConPlan and listed the locations where copies of the entire plan could be examined.
-Upon completion of the draft ConPlan, it was available for public review and comment for 30 days.
-Copies of the ConPlan were available to the public at the City Hall.
+Upon completion of the draft ConPlan, it was available for two rounds of public review and comment for 30 days each round.
+Copies of the ConPlan were available to the public on the City's website.

-As noted earlier, two public hearings were held with the City Council.
+As noted earlier, \\\\ public hearings were held with the City Council.
 Citizens who participated in the process received extensive information about the ConPlan, the citizen participation process, the HUD requirements for an entitlement City, the amount of funding that the City anticipates receiving and how those funds can be used by the City.
 Residents were given the opportunity to provide City staff with their input on the prioritization of community needs.